Lowe homers twice, Rays hold off Dodgers 6-4 to even Series

 Lowe shook loose from his extended postseason slump with two opposite-field home runs, and Tampa Bay held off Los Angeles 6-4 on Wednesday night to square the World Series at one game apiece.

 “Yeah, those felt really good,” said Lowe, a 2019 All-Star who led the Rays with 14 homers and 37 RBIs this season.
 “It felt great to kind of get back and contribute to the team.
-You know, they’ve been doing so well for the past month — it felt really good to get back and actually start doing stuff again.”
+They’ve been doing so well for the past month — it felt really good to get back and actually start doing stuff again.”

 Blake Snell struck out nine in 4 2/3 innings for the Rays and didn’t allow a hit until Chris Taylor’s two-run homer trimmed it to 5-2 in the fifth.
 The Dodgers threatened to complete a big comeback in the eighth, but Tampa Bay’s relievers held firm.

-Lowe and Joey Wendle each drove in three runs for the Rays.
+Lowe and Joey Wendle each had three RBIs for the Rays, whose six runs and 10 hits were their most over the past 11 postseason games.

+“I think today was a little bit better indicator of the kind of team that we are,” Wendle said.
+“Just a complete win, complete team win, everybody contributing at different parts of the game.”

-Nick Anderson got four outs for the win.
+Nick Anderson got four outs for the victory.
 Diego Castillo earned the save when he struck out Taylor, the only batter he faced.

 Left-hander Aaron Loup also did a nice job, throwing a called third strike past Cody Bellinger with a runner on second to end the eighth before retiring the first two hitters in the ninth.